gizmecano/opencart-3-fr/docs/README.md

 Unlike the project that preceded it, this language pack is available in two different variants, both developed from a single common platform.

-  1. the free variant contains all the files necessary for the basic running of an OpenCart store: it should be sufficient in most cases
+  1. the [**free variant**](https://github.com/gizmecano/opencart-3-fr) contains all the files necessary for the basic running of an OpenCart store: it should be sufficient in most cases
-  2. the full version contains additional files required for translating various extensions related to proprietary services: payment gateways, shipping methods, etc.
+  2. the **full version** (unreleased at this time) contains additional files required for translating various extensions related to proprietary services: payment gateways, shipping methods, etc.

 This distinction is due to several factors: